UofT-DSI/sampling/02_activities/assignments/a2_survey_design_and_evaluation.md

 7. Do you tend to listen to music in the morning, afternoon, or evenings?
 8. What is your musical training level?
 (Musical Training Answers Options: Never taken lessons, taken lessons, completed diploma, University music graduate)
 9. write your question here... (optional)
-10. write your question here... (optional)
+10. write your question here...
 ```

 ## Part B - Survey Evaluation: